DedSecInside/TorBot/README.md

-  -u URL, --url URL     Specify a website link to crawl --depth DEPTH         Specify max depth of crawler (default 1) -h, --help            Show this help message and exit -v                    Displays DEBUG level logging, default is INFO --version             Show the current version of TorBot.
+  -u URL, --url URL     Specify a website link to crawl --depth DEPTH         Specify max depth of crawler (default 1) -h, --help            Show this help message and exit --host                Set IP address for SOCKS5 proxy (defaults to 127.0.0.1) --port                Set port for SOCKS5 proxy (defaults to 9050) -v                    Displays DEBUG level logging, default is INFO --version             Show the current version of TorBot.
   --update              Update TorBot to the latest stable version